AkrodLtd/CodingTestFullStack01/README.md

 - If you manage to automate the creation of AWS resources (with tools like terraform, CDK, serverless framework, etc.), then you are a **HERO**

 ## How to proceed
-- For those applying for a React Native position, the frontend should be built using React Native.
-By the same token, for those applying for a ReactJS position, the frontend should be built using react.
+- The frontend should be built using React Native.
 - Just fork this repo and send us a pull request :wink:

 ## Useful links and resources